 Two centuries ago, a handheld umbrella was the most common defense for skin care against sun rays in the U.S. In the 20th century, it was superseded by various sunscreens, hats, and protective clothing.
-When the threats of ultraviolet radiation (UVR) arose, the nation began seeking increased protection.
+When the threat of ultraviolet radiation (UVR) arose, the nation began seeking increased protection.

 Ultraviolet radiation is an electromagnetic wave that flows from the sun to the earth.
-While providing the essential vitamin D, ultraviolet radiation can also impact the eyes and skin with burning, hyperpigmentation, and other threats, including skin cancer.
+While providing essential vitamin D, ultraviolet radiation can also impact the eyes and skin with burning, hyperpigmentation, and other threats, including skin cancer.

 Umbrellas and Sunscreen

 In the Emory study, all but one of the umbrellas was a standard handheld rain umbrella.
 Each umbrella nearly matched the effectiveness of sunscreen, while some exceeded it, and researchers agreed that an umbrella combined with sunscreen provided the maximum protection from UV rays with skin care.